Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 Going to daycare is a big transition for our kids.
 They have to leave the comfort of home and enter a busy environment with lots of strange, new faces.
 There’s going to be an adjustment period in which they must adapt to the new surroundings – and new germs.

-During this adjustment period, our kids will get sick very often as they are exposed to an abundance of new germs from other little humans.
+During this adjustment period, our kids will get sick very often as they are exposed to a variety of new germs from other little humans.
 And we – and just about everyone in the household – will be getting sick right along with them.

-That inevitable – yes, inevitable – cycle of recurring sickness that happens when our kids go to daycare is informally known as daycare syndrome.
+That inevitable cycle of recurring sickness that happens when our kids go to daycare is informally known as daycare syndrome.

-Daycare syndrome can be one of the hardest parts of transitioning into daycare, but – silver lining – it does actually help strengthen our kids’ immune systems in the long run, and it gets much easier to handle after the first year.
+Daycare syndrome can be one of the hardest parts of transitioning to daycare, but – silver lining – it actually helps strengthen our kids’ immune systems, and it gets much easier to handle after the first year.
 Keep those things in mind the next time your baby brings home the new virus of the week.

 The toll of daycare syndrome on working moms